What Type of Probation Sentence Can You Expect for a DUI Conviction?

 Interviewer: When you work with a client, if you’re going to do a plea agreement, do you have to work on the probation elements of the case as well to mitigate those?
 Is that part of your work?

-Brian: It’s not part of the contract.
-In making it not part of the contract, hopefully that encourages them to do well on probation.
-It’s kind of like a tough love type thing.
-They can hire me to take care of the probation violation if there is any.
+Brian: It’s not part of my Legal Services Agreement.
+Hopefully, making it not part of the contract encourages clients to do well on probation.
+It’s kind of like a tough love-type thing.
+They can hire me to take care of the probation violation if there is any, but it is important that people on probation take probation very seriously, as the potential for extremely serious consequences is always close by.

-Hopefully my advice in talking to them throughout the course of the initial case has convinced them how important it is to do well on probation, do everything that’s required of you.
-If there’s a probation violation, for example, on a class 4 aggravated DUI.
-Now, if on a class 4 DUI someone got the minimum sentence, which is four months in Department of Corrections plus probation, I strongly advise my clients that a probation violation is going to get you 1 to 3.75 years in prison.
+Hopefully, my advice in talking to them throughout the initial case has convinced them how important it is to do well on probation and do everything required of them.
+Suppose there’s a probation violation, for example, on a Class 4 Aggravated DUI; now, if someone got the minimum sentence on a Class 4 DUI, which is four months in the Department of Corrections plus probation, I strongly advise my clients that a probation violation will get them 1 to 3.75 years in prison more.
+So, they serve 4 months in prison, get out, get their life moving again in the right direction, then they have to deal with the potential of going back into prison, this time for a lot longer, if they don’t fulfill any of the requirements of probation.

 Do not violate your probation.
 If you violate probation, you are facing a lot of prison time.
-You’re doing four months now, that’s not fun, you’re not going to like it, but you can overcome it.
-You’ll get out of prison and you move on with your life, and you do what’s required of you.
-If you get a violation of probation, though, that’s going to be years away from your family.
+You are doing or had to do four months because of this conviction, and that’s not fun, you won’t like it, but you can overcome it.
+You will get out of prison, move on with your life, and do what’s required of you.
+However, if you were to then violation probation, you face the potential of years away from your family.
 You do not want to have to deal with that.
+And some people can’t deal with that, and know that they won’t be able to complete the terms of probation.
+Some people opt to not do probation, and instead to the years in prison up front.
+However, if if someone were to decide to just do the entire prison term, they would still likely be placed on a form of parole, which would only last a few months, rather than a few years.

-I have yet to have a client come back to me and hire me for a probation violation.
-Hopefully that’s because they haven’t violated probation.
+Fortunately, I have yet to have a client return to me and hire me for a probation violation.
+Hopefully, that’s because they haven’t violated probation.
 It’s possible that they just don’t want to call me back because of how much I’ve talked to them and instilled in them how important it is to do well on probation, but I’d like to think it’s that people did not violate probation.

 Brian: I’ve heard horror stories.
 Sometimes probation officers are not nice people.
 They don’t like their jobs.
-They’re definitely in a position of power, they hold your life in their hands, and some of them take advantage of that.
+They’re definitely in a position of power, they hold your life in their hands, and some take advantage of that.
+But a lot of the probation officers I have spoken to over the years have been very nice people, who are trying to do a difficult and stressful job, and want their probationers to succeed.

 People do get tired of taking the bus to work or taking cabs.
 It gets expensive.
 Sometimes they just say, you know what, forget this.
 I don’t care that I’m not allowed to drive.
 I’m just going to drive to work.
 I don’t work that far.
 I’m just going to do it and hope for the best.
-If an officer catches them, that’s considered a violation of probation, and they are literally looking at 1 to 3.75 years in prison because they got tired of taking a bus or calling a cab or walking.
+If an officer catches them, that would be considered a violation of probation, and they are looking at 1 to 3.75 years in prison because they got tired of taking a bus, calling a cab, or walking.

-Interviewer: Are you ever hired for probation violation cases on their own, after the court case?
+Interviewer: Are you ever hired for probation violation cases on your own after the court case?

 Brian: No. People know me as the DUI guy.
 If they have a pending DUI case, I can handle probation matters.
 Very rarely will a person be dealing with a probation violation that is not also because there’s another charge out there.
-So if that other charge is an aggravated DUI then I represent people on their new charge of aggravated DUI and their probation violation.
+So if that other charge is an Aggravated DUI, I represent people on their new charge of Aggravated DUI and their probation violation.

-But if they violate their probation because they were caught burglarizing a house, they’re likely not going to call me.
+But if they violate their probation because they were caught burglarizing a house, they will likely not call me.
 I don’t handle burglaries.
 All I do are the DUI cases.
-Chances are if they’re going to hire an attorney for their burglary case, that attorney will also represent them on the probation violation.
+Chances are, if they hire an attorney for their Burglary case, that attorney will also represent them on the probation violation.

 The Court Decides the Length of Probation

-Interviewer: When you’re negotiating a plea agreement, for instance, do you try to negotiate a lower level of supervision on probation, or is that not even something you’re able to control?
+Interviewer: When negotiating a plea agreement, for instance, do you try to negotiate a lower level of supervision on probation, or is that not even something you can control?

-Brian: The amount of time on probation is actually up to the judge.
-It is not something that is negotiated between the prosecutor and the defense attorney.
-I have never had probation in misdemeanor courts.
+Brian: The amount of time on probation is up to the judge.
+It is not negotiated between the Posecutor and the Defense Attorney.
+The same goes for probation in Misdemeanor Courts, if the case happens to be in one of the courts that mandates probation.

-In felony courts, it is going to happen if only to ensure that the person pays off their fines and fees.
-It’s an argument to the judge.
-I don’t believe I’ve ever had anyone get the maximum.
-On an aggravated DUI, it is usually about three years.
-That’s just to ensure that the person pays off all their fines and fees and, in a way, protects the client from having to have their fines and fees go to collection and all of a sudden they’re dealing with a collection agency.
+In Felony courts, it will happen only to ensure that the person pays off their fines and fees.
+It is an argument to the judge.
+It is very rare for someone to get the maximum of 10 years Supervised Probation, and the average Felony Aggravated DUI case will usually include three years of probation.
+That’s just to ensure that the person pays off all their fines and fees and, in a way, protects the client from having to have their fines and fees go to collection, and all of a sudden, they’re dealing with a collection agency.

-I think very rarely, like maybe once or twice in my career, I’ve been able to convince the court to give my client one day of probation, just enough time for them to pay off their fines and fees and if they’ve already done the counseling that’s required of them.
-It is extremely rare.
-It’s really not recommended, especially if people are going to need time to do all the terms of probation.
-You don’t want to set up your client for failure.
-Sometimes that means asking for a few years of probation.
-Sometimes you’re not doing your client a service if you’re just asking for 6 months of probation because you’re setting them up to fail.
+In very rare circumstances, I’ve been able to convince the court to give my client one day of probation, just enough time for them to pay off their fines and fees and if they’ve already done the counseling that’s required of them.
+It is extremely rare, and is not recommended unless there are exceptional circumstances, but, technically, that does comply with the terms of the plea agreement.

 Interviewer: That is an interesting perspective.